fleray/esri_web_playground/esri.d.ts and a sample/esri typescript/README.md

 A) using Microsoft Visual Studio 2012
 ===============================
  - Step 1 : install Microsoft Visual Studio 2012.
- - Step 2 : get and install the TypeScript 0.9.0 alpha from https://typescript.codeplex.com/releases/view/105503
+ - Step 2 : get and install the TypeScript 0.9.1.1 from http://www.microsoft.com/en-us/download/details.aspx?id=34790
  - Step 3 : download the current project "esri.d.ts and a sample" from GitHub.
  - Step 4 : double-click the esri "typescript.sln" solution file.
  - Step 5 : build and run the solution using Visual Studio.

 B) using the TypeScript command line tool
 =========================================
- - Step 1 : get and install the TypeScript 0.9.0 alpha from https://typescript.codeplex.com/releases/view/105503
+ - Step 1 : get and install the TypeScript 0.9.1.1 from http://www.microsoft.com/en-us/download/details.aspx?id=34790
  - Step 2 : download the current project "esri.d.ts and a sample" from GitHub.
  - Step 3 : open a the Windows command line and change directory to the first "esri typescript" folder.
  - Step 4 : execute the following command line to build the project: